 Our information security program is designed to meet the needs of our clients who entrust us with their sensitive information.
 Our program includes encryption, data masking technology, data loss prevention technology, authentication technology, entitlement management, access control, anti-malware software, and transmission of data over private networks, among other systems and procedures designed to protect against unauthorized access to information, including by cyber-attacks.
-In addition, we conduct regular security awareness training as well as testing for our employees.
+Broadridge utilizes the National Institute of Standards and Technology Framework for Improving Critical Infrastructure Cybersecurity (the "NIST Framework") issued by the U.S. government in 2014 and updated in 2018, as a guideline to manage our cybersecurity-related risk.
+The NIST Framework outlines 108 subcategories of security controls and outcomes over five functions: identify, protect, detect, respond and recover.

-To further demonstrate our commitment to maintaining the highest levels of quality service, information security, and client satisfaction within an environment that fosters continual improvement, most of our business units and our core applications and facilities for the provision of many services including our proxy services, U.S. equity and fixed income securities processing services, and IBM's data centers, are International Organization for Standardization ("ISO") 27001 certified.
+To further demonstrate our commitment to maintaining the highest levels of quality service, information security, and client satisfaction within an environment that fosters continual improvement, most of our business units and our core applications and facilities for the provision of many services including our proxy services, U.S. equity and fixed income securities processing services, and Kyndryl's data centers, are International Organization for Standardization ("ISO") 27001 certified.
 This security standard specifies the requirements for establishing, implementing, operating, monitoring, reviewing, maintaining and improving a documented Information Security Management System within the context of the organization's overall business risks.
 It specifies the requirements for the implementation of security controls customized to the needs of individual organizations.
 The ISO 27001 standard addresses confidentiality, access control, vulnerability, business continuity, and risk assessment.